 Three other technologies are thermal batteries, pumped storage hydropower, and hydrogen, which aim to store energy in different forms (heat, potential energy, and molecular, respectively) for ease of transport.

 Thermal storage is modular, capturing other renewable energy resources, geothermal energy, in cement bricks or sand as conductive heat.
 Pumped storage hydropower stores water at different elevations, leveraging the potential power of the higher-elevation liquid to spin a turbine on its way down before being pumped back to the top.
-Hydrogen, conversely, uses excess renewable energy to power an electrolyzer to split water into hydrogen and oxygen.
+Hydrogen, conversely, uses excess renewable energy to power an electrolyser to split water into hydrogen and oxygen.
 Hydrogen can be transported and used in many gas, fuel, industrial, or chemical applications.

 The Role of Smart Grids for Renewable Energy Integration

-With energy entering the grid from increasing sources, it is vital to coordinate these streams to maximize output, stability, and resiliency while keeping costs and environmental impact low.
+With energy entering the grid from increasing sources, it is vital to coordinate these streams to maximise output, stability, and resiliency while keeping costs and environmental impact low.
 These grids are the connective tissue that absorbs the inconsistency of renewable energy and always delivers consistent, reliable output energy.

 Key Steps to Implementing Clean Energy

 Even with the expansion of smart grids and downward cost curves of many renewable energy sources, additional steps are needed to ensure you have clean energy where it is most needed.
 The first of these is conducting an energy audit.
-Reviewing a breakdown of the types of current energy used (gas, electric, etc.), their respective kilowatt hour usages and respective carbon dioxide equivalents (CO2e) allows you to create a Pareto assessment to rank opportunities to maximize the impact of clean energy.
+Reviewing a breakdown of the types of current energy used (gas, electric, etc.), their respective kilowatt hour usages and respective carbon dioxide equivalents (CO2e) allows you to create a Pareto assessment to rank opportunities to maximise the impact of clean energy.
 Addressing the top 20% of carbon emitters can significantly improve their carbon emissions footprint.

 In addition, setting clear sustainability goals and targets provides an upper limit on the degree of renewable energy implementation you need to achieve the desired impact.
 And as the suitability of different clean energy technology differs by application, factors like transportability, conversion loss, scalability, and capital cost can determine the best approach.